mohaEs/image-to-images-translation/README.md

 ## U-net of pix2pix (generator)

 The generator of the pix2pix is a U-net style network.
 If we want to just evaluate the network without adversarial fashion, we can use file Pr_unet_p2pGenerator.py.
 This file contains the only generator of pix2pix (u-net).
 Settings and arguments are same as above.
+Notice that, some arguements are not useful anymore (they were for GAN).
+Example of arguments are available before definition of the CreateModel().

 Notice that, the u-net mentioned in paper TMI is not this network.
 That was the original u-net.

 Similarly for multitask u-net, use Pr_Multi_unet_p2pGenerator.py.